▶ Africa Estate Agricultural Authority

 Who authors the Africa Estate agricultural authority guides?

-Four PPRA-registered specialists: Louise Fourie (Founder and Principal, agricultural property specialist since 1996), Izak Yzelle (Agricultural Property Specialist, eighteen years on irrigation, water rights, livestock and Land Bank finance), Willie Potgieter (Agricultural Property Consultant, twenty-five-plus years in grain handling and silo infrastructure), and Annette Nieuwenhuis (Senior Agricultural Property Advisor, Bainsvlei and Bloemfontein rural specialist).
+Three PPRA-registered specialists: Louise Fourie (Founder and Principal, agricultural property specialist since 1996, who also carries the grain and crop desk), Izak Yzelle (Agricultural Property Specialist, eighteen years on irrigation, water rights, livestock and Land Bank finance), and Annette Nieuwenhuis (Senior Agricultural Property Advisor, Bainsvlei and Bloemfontein rural specialist).
 Together they form the Africa Estate Agricultural Team.

 How current is the agricultural authority content?